Corium is advancing two clinical-stage investigational products for the treatment of Alzheimer’s disease: Corplex™ Donepezil and Corplex Memantine.

 We are pursuing a bioequivalence-based development and regulatory pathway for Corplex Donepezil after receiving positive written feedback on this approach from the FDA in April 2016 and September 2017.
-We are on track to file a Section 505(b)(2) New Drug Application (NDA) for this product candidate in the first calendar quarter of 2019, which we expect would lead to a PDUFA date in the fourth calendar quarter of 2019.

 Alzheimer’s Disease Market Opportunity